 BINH THANH DISTRICT

-This is a great place for you if you want to avoid the expat bubbles and be close to D1.
-On the north end of Binh Thanh district, you will find Thanh Da Island where you can get a glimpse at rural Vietnam, with rice paddies and lotus fields.
+On the north end of Binh Thanh District is Thanh Da Island.
+Here you can catch a glimpse of traditional rural Vietnam resplendent with rice paddies and lotus fields.

 >>> Search Apartments in Binh Thanh District, HCMC